Sagiri/circle-throw/README.md

 Open `circle-throw.asm`.

-Update `free` to where you want the code to be inserted.
-80 bytes of free space are required, and it should start from a word-aligned offset.
+Update `free` to where you want the code to be inserted. `80` bytes of free space are required, and it should start from a word-aligned offset.

-Update `move_scripts` if the location of that table in your ROM doesn't match MrDS's patch.
 Update `EFFECT_CIRCLE_THROW` to whatever effect number you want to give Circle Throw and Dragon Tail.

 Put your ROM in the project root directory, name it `rom.gba`, and run `armips circle-throw.asm`.
 The output will be in `test.gba`.